ibexa/documentation-developer/docs/getting_started/first_steps.md

 Users and User Groups are assigned Roles.
 A Role can contain a number of Policies, which are rules that permit the user to perform a specific function.
 Policies can be additionally restricted by Limitations.

 1\.
-Go to Admin > Users.
+Go to Admin Panel > Users.
 Create a new User Group (the same way you create regular Content).
 Call the group "Bloggers".

 2\.
 In the new group create a User.
 Remember their username and password.
-Mark the user as "Enabled".

 ![Creating a User](img/first-steps-create-user.png)

 3\.
-Go to Admin > Roles.
+Go to Admin Panel > Roles.
 Create a new Role called "Blogger".

 4\.
 Enter the Role and add Policies that will allow the User to log in: